HDFC Bank declines over 3 pc as Aditya Puri sells shares | Business

 HDFC Bank declines over 3 pc as Aditya Puri sells shares

 Shares of HDFC Bank on Monday declined over 3 per cent after its chief executive and managing director Aditya Puri sold shares worth Rs 842.87 crore of the private lender last week.
-The stock dipped 3.36 per cent to Rs 1,081.10 on the BSE.
+The stock dipped 3.55 per cent to close at Rs 1,079.05 on the BSE.
+During the day, it slumped 3.84 per cent to Rs 1,075.80.

+At the NSE, it declined 3.49 per cent to close at Rs 1,079.95.
+In traded volume terms, 7.21 lakh shares were traded at the BSE and 1.89 crore shares on the NSE during the day.

 - READ MORE ON: